 This is what light tartar build up all across the tongue side of the bottom teeth looks like.
 It is yellow to white in color.
 You can see them filling in the gaps (embrasure spaces) in between the teeth where you floss through.

 The tartar not only builds up on the front teeth but also on the back teeth.
 They don't discriminate where it accumulates.
-Here is a picture of calculus in between the teeth of the back molars.
+They can form on any tooth and on any surface.

 Moderate tartar build up on teeth